 An information security analyst is responsible for protecting the computer network of an organization or government agency from cyber threats.
 He or she creates, maintains, and controls security measures to make sure computer networks are regulated and monitored.

-Generally, this is a not an entry-level position.
-A bachelor’s degree in computer science, programming or engineering is a minimal requirement, while many companies require a master's and numerous years of network experience.
+As security threats to businesses and government agencies increase, the information security analyst role is becoming increasingly important.
+Generally, this is not an entry-level position.
+A bachelor’s degree in computer science, programming, or engineering is a minimal requirement, and many companies further require a master's degree and many years' network experience.

 Information security analysts must have strong analytical skills.
 They have to be able to study computer systems, assess any potential risks, and consider possible solutions.

 Information security analysts must educate users, explaining to them the importance of cybersecurity, and how they should protect their data.
 They have to communicate this information in a clear and engaging way.
 Therefore, information security analysts need strong oral and written communication skills.

 Creativity is critical for information security analysts.
 They must be able to anticipate cyberattacks, always thinking one step ahead of a cyber threat.
 This kind of forward-thinking requires a creative approach.

 Many threats to cybersecurity are hard to detect.
 Information security analysts have to be focused on the details of a security system, noting any minor changes, and foreseeing any potential problems, however small.